-Iron deficiency anemia (IDA) is prevalent in the developing world, and has been linked to low productivity in adults and slower cognitive and physical growth among children.
+Iron deficiency anemia (IDA) is prevalent in low- and middle-income countries, and has been linked to low productivity in adults and slower cognitive and physical growth among children.
 It also increases susceptibility to infection, and the likelihood of experiencing weakness or fatigue symptoms.
 Among pregnant women, severe anemia can result in low birth weight and child mortality.
-Medical literature has established a relationship between iron supplementation and productivity.
-But few people are willing to take iron pills on a regular basis.
+Medical literature has established a relationship between iron supplementation and productivity, but few people are willing to take iron pills on a regular basis.
 In addition, only a few randomized evaluations have looked at the impact of IDA on actual health and economic outcomes.

 Over 40 percent of households in the tribal villages in Udaipur district, Rajasthan, live below the poverty line and disease is widespread.
 An extensive health survey conducted in 100 villages in 2003 found that anemia was a significant problem in Udaipur.
 Men were almost as likely (51 percent) to be anemic as women (56 percent) and older women were not less anemic than younger women.
 This suggests diet was a key factor.1 Anemia status is correlated with other measures of health such as the ability to walk long distances, draw water from a well or work in the fields.
 There is also a correlation between anemia and economic well-being: higher instances of anemia are associated with lower household income.